esm7/obsidian-map-view/README.md

 And you can figure out many other mapping services just by inspecting the URL.

-### Paste as Geolocation
+## URL Parsing Rules

-Map View monitors the system clipboard, and when a URL is detected to have an encoded geolocation (e.g. a Google Maps URL), a "Paste as geolocation" entry is added to the editor context menu.
+As described above, Map View uses *URL parsing rules* in several places to provide the ability to parse URLs (or other strings) from external sources and convert them to standard geolocations.

-You can thus copy a link from Google Map and paste it as a geolocation inside a note.
+1. When right-clicking a line with a recognized link, a "Convert to Geolocation" entry will be shown in the editor context menu.

-Alternatively, you can right-click a URL that is already present in a note and choose "Convert to geolocation".
+2. When a recognized link is detected in the system clipboard, a "Paste as Geolocation" entry will be added in the editor context menu.

-By default Map View can parse URLs from two services: Google Maps and the OpenStreetMap "show address" link.
+3. In the "New geolocation note" dialog, pasting a supported URL will parse the geolocation.

-If you're fluent enough with regular expressions, you can add your own URL parsing rules through the plugin's settings pane.
+URL parsing rules can be configured in the plugin's configuration pane and requires familiarity with regular expressions.

-Add a regex with two capture groups, one representing the latitude and another representing the longitude.
+The syntax expects two captures group and you can configure if they are parsed as `lat, lng` (most common) or `lng, lat`.

 And if you think your added regular expressions are solid enough, please add them to the plugin using a PR so others can benefit!

 ![](url-parsing.png)